-This badge focuses on the structure of classroom culture for personalized learning.
+This microcredential focuses on the structure of classroom culture for personalized learning.
 This includes establishing procedures and routines that foster learning to allow for student choice over time, path, pace, place in their learning.
 Environment in the classroom is student-centered and student behaviors, actions, and choices include identifying their goals, tracking progress, and being self-directed.

 Classroom culture for personalized learning is NOT centers, online learning, or technology use.
 It is not a replacement of the teacher or instruction by a computer.
 It is not having students do all the same thing at the same time but on individual lists.
 It is not putting students in tables but still instructing as if in rows.